 How congestion is measured affects evaluation conclusions.
 Indicators that measure the intensity of congestion (such as roadway Level-of-Service) or the portion of driving that occurs under congested conditions, ignore the congestion reduction benefits of travel by alternative modes and more accessible land use.
 These indicators imply that congestion declines if uncongested vehicle-mileage increases.
 Congestion impact evaluation also depends on the scale of analysis.
 For example, transit oriented development may increase local congestion (within a few blocks), because it increases neighborhood density, but regional congestion can decline due to less traffic between neighborhoods.
-Indicators of per-capita congestion costs recognize the congestion reduction benefits of improved transport alternatives (STPP 2001).
-Measuring congestion in terms of roadway level-of-service, and failing to consider the effects of generated traffic tends to exaggerate the congestion reduction benefits of urban roadway capacity expansion, since within a few years latent demand fills much of the added capacity (Litman 2001).
+Indicators of per-capita congestion costs recognize the congestion in terms of roadway level-of-service, and failing to consider the effects of generated traffic tends to exaggerate the congestion reduction benefits of urban roadway capacity expansion, since within a few years latent demand fills much of the added capacity (Litman 2001).

 A particular transit improvement may avoid the need for a specific highway project, in which case congestion reduction benefits can be calculated based on facility cost savings.
 For example, if roadway capacity expansion costs average \$3.5 million per lane-mile, which can carry 2,000 peak-period vehicles, this averages about 37¢ per additional peak-period vehicle-mile (based on a 7% discount rate over 20 years, 255 annual commute days), plus about 3¢ per mile in operations expenses.
-Transit services that defer or avoid the need to expand road capacity by attracting 1,000 daily peak-period automobile trips on a 5-mile stretch provide \$510,000 annual benefits $(40¢ \times 1,000 \times 5 \times 255 \text{ days})$.
+Transit services that defer or avoid the need to expand road capacity by attracting 1,000 daily peak-period automobile trips on a 5-mile stretch provide \$510,000 annual benefits (40¢ x 1,000 x 5 x 255 days).